 The course introduces students to the economic, social, political and institutional mechanisms necessary to bring about rapid and large-scale improvements in the standard of living for the masses of Africa, Asia and Latin America.
 Utilizing a case-study method of investigation, students will write in-class and out-of-class essays to demonstrate their understanding of both the content and the method.
 (Interdisciplinary social science course)

-CTI 280 World War II and the Holocaust: Problems of Power and Justice (4 cr. hrs.)
+CTI 280 The Second World War (4 cr. hrs.)